 These essential oils are gentle for the skin.
 Dab the essential oil on the affected areas at bedtime and in the morning.
 Use only therapeutic grade essential oils.

-Raw Unrefined Coconut Oil (like Nutiva brand) is moisturizing, antimicrobial, anti-fungal and anti-inflammatory.
+Raw Unrefined Coconut Oil is moisturizing, antimicrobial, anti-fungal and anti-inflammatory.
 It is a great natural remedy for all kinds of skin problems.
 You can cook with coconut oil and keep a jar in the bathroom.
 Apply to the face at night after treating the acne with essential oils like tea tree oil.
 Consume coconut oil daily.

 - Raw, unfiltered Apple Cider Vinegar (like Bragg’s brand)